 Your firm has experienced a few good months recently.
-Whether you’ve successfully acquired wells, have a smooth land management process, efficient transportation strategies, or increased production, you feel that everything is coming up roses.
-Yet, in viewing your most recent quarterly reports, your margins appeared far tighter than you expected — thanks to inadequate controls on your operating expenses.
+Maybe you’ve successfully acquired additional wells, finally have a smooth land administration process or efficient transportation strategies.
+Yet – when viewing your most recent quarterly reports, you notice the margins appear tighter than forecasted – thanks to inadequate controls on your operating expenses.

 What are Operating Expenses?